 What is Adverse Selection?

-claims buy more insurance.
-This could be because of their driving history, age,
+insurance.
+This could be because of their driving history, age, or where

-or where they live.
-These high-risk drivers make insurance more
+they live.
+These high-risk drivers make insurance more expensive,

-before offering a policy.
-But, people know more about their own risks than
+a policy.
+But, people know more about their own risks than insurers do.

-drivers looking for coverage make premiums go up.
-This might make safe
+High-risk drivers looking for coverage make premiums go up.
+This

-drivers not want to buy insurance, making the problem worse.
+might make safe drivers not want to buy insurance, making the problem

-strategies like offering discounts for safe driving.
-They also price policies
+offering discounts for safe driving.
+They also price policies based on how

-based on how risky someone is.
-This helps make insurance more fair and
+risky someone is.
+This helps make insurance more fair and sustainable for

 https://youtube.com/watch?v=IRi5Z7pp1K4

-insurance companies and consumers.
-It helps people understand how it affects
+and consumers.
+It helps people understand how it affects rates and coverage.

-rates and coverage.
-This way, they can make better choices to protect their
+This way, they can make better choices to protect their cars and money.

 Moral Hazard and Car Insurance

-key.
-It means people drive more recklessly because they know insurance will
+people drive more recklessly because they know insurance will cover them.

 Defining Moral Hazard

-carelessly.
-This leads to more accidents and claims.
-It affects everyone by
+leads to more accidents and claims.
+It affects everyone by making insurance

-companies do.
-This knowledge lets them take more risks, knowing they're
+This knowledge lets them take more risks, knowing they're covered.

 Factors Influencing Moral Hazard |